Atique22/crud-django/README.md

 This project is a simple Django application that provides CRUD operations via REST API, using DB with Django's ORM and models.

+you can configure your Django project to use different databases.
+Just update the requirements.txt and settings.py to match the database you're using, and the rest of your code remains the same.

 ## Features

 - Create, Read, Update, and Delete items in MongoDB.